ken-okabe/vscode-markdown-note/README.md

 After native editing the Markdown source code in the standard VSCode editor, the user needs to **reload the contents explicitly since the data flow is unidirectional** .

 At this point, the user will choose which panel to reload:
-- to Side or Overlay.
+- to Side
+- Overlay

 The native editing can be a full modification of the document, and the reload action helps to  **reconstruct the entire markdown Cells with integrity** .